 Eight years ago I was hiking through a Nicaragua coffee farm on an excursion and had a crazy idea!
 I was in Nicaragua visiting my parents who had moved there in 2007 to go full-time in a non-profit they started serving the Nicaraguans devastated by Hurricane Mitch.

 New Song Mission was doing amazing things through health, wellness & community building initiatives, and I had to somehow get involved.
 When I walked the farm on our trip in 2012, I saw how hard the farmers worked, and when I tasted how wonderful their coffee was, the light bulb went off.
-I told my husband I was going to support coffee production in Nicaragua by importing coffee from that farm and donating a portion of the proceeds to New Song, my parents non-profit in Nicaragua.
+I told my husband I was going to support coffee production in Nicaragua by importing coffee from that farm to our roastery in Wake Forest, North Carolina and donating a portion of the proceeds to New Song, my parents non-profit in Nicaragua.

 - Melissa Brown